choria-io/website/docs/content/federation/_index.md

 ### Member Collective

-A traditional standalone MCollective install with a single cluster of Middleware, typically regional or per DC
+A standalone Choria install with a single cluster of Middleware, typically regional or per DC

 ### Federation of Collectives